Big 10: Father's Day edition

 Happy Hope-You-Don’t-Already-Have-This-Gadget Day to all the impossible-to-shop-for fathers out there.

-“My father, Ken Gunji, had many passions — serving the community through Rotary, Boy Scouts, Crimestoppers, the library board and many others; Illini football and basketball; food; a good stiff drink; the Cubs; and ‘Peanuts,’ with a particular fondness for Snoopy.
+“My father, Ken Gunji, had many passions — serving the community through Rotary, Boy Scouts, Crimestoppers, the library board, along with many others; Illini football and basketball; food in general; a good stiff drink; the Cubs; dogs; and 'Peanuts,' with a particular fondness for Snoopy.

 “My father’s first gift to my mother was a stuffed Snoopy, which didn’t fare well for him.
 However, he did not give up.
 He gave both my sister and I stuffed Snoopys as our first toys — and we loved it.